 The XP140 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-PL8 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-PL8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm XP140 Manual (free pdf) or the online Olympus E-PL8 Manual.
+Further information on the features and operation of the XP140 and E-PL8 can be found, respectively, in the Fujifilm XP140 Manual (free pdf) or the online Olympus E-PL8 Manual.

 So how do things add up?
 Is the Fujifilm XP140 better than the Olympus E-PL8 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.